-The Association believes that professional development programs should be available to all licensed/certified school nurses to augment their skills in delivering health care services and in dealing with students with disabilities.
-(1980, 2006)
+The Association believes that professional development programs should be available to all licensed/certified school nurses to augment their skills in delivering health care services and in caring for students with disabilities.
+(1980, 2024)

-F-54.
+F-56.
 Education Employee Liability

 The National Education Association believes that educational institutions should-